 You then have to change terminals and the connection times are useless.
 The whole experience is nothing short of stressful.

 Emirates, on the other hand, flies directly from Manchester to its hub in Dubai.
 Connections are swift and well planned, and the airport itself runs with such proficiency it’s hard to beat.

-Last August I spent two months working in Australia and flew there and back on the following Emirates Business Class flights.
+I recently spent two months working in Australia and flew there and back on the following Emirates Business Class flights.

 Emirates Business Class Reviews